 About

-My research interests include early America, slavery, the eighteenth-century Chesapeake, spatial history, digital history, and public history.
+My research areas include early America, slavery, the eighteenth-century Chesapeake, spatial history, digital history, and public history.
 My dissertation, “Potomac Networks: Waterways, Commerce, and Enslavement in the George Mason Family, 1700–1828,” presents a new approach to the Mason family by employing digital analysis and visualizations, and focusing on waterways, aquatic business ventures and local connections.